USEPA/AMET/docs/AMET_Users_Guide_v14.md

 the setup scripts, you will need to know the “root” password for the MySQL administrator.
 Note that this is not the same as the “ametsecure” password that will be created using the scripts discussed below.

+Note that the database is required for the meteorological side of AMET.
+However, as of AMETv1.4, the database is no longer required to process and analyze air quality data.
+An option has been added to read the csv output files directly, bypassing the need to use the database.
+This has both advantages and disadvantages.
+The primary advantage is that an AMET user would not be required to install and setup the MySQL database for AMET, eliminating and streamlining the AMET install process somewhat.
+The primary disadvantages is that all output files must be retained and organized, as they are needed to do any analysis.
+Also, the use of the database provides the ability to fully query and subset the AQ data in the database using the metadata provided.
+This functionality would be highly limited without the use of the database.
+It is up to the user to choose whether or not to install and utilize the database.
+However, keep in mind that the database is still required to process and analyze meteorological data.

+The instructions provided below assume the use of the MySQL database.
+If only processing AQ data and not employing the use of the database, those portions of the instructions that deal with setuping up and interfacing with the database can be ignored.

 5.1 AMET Setup
 ---------